Meaningful Partnerships. Astounding Opportunities.

 Internships

-Lancaster is plentiful with internship possibilities spanning a wide range of industries.
-No matter your field of interest, Experience Lancaster and our Center for Career and Professional Development will help you discover and land positions with Lancaster-based partners, F&M alumni, and parents and friends of the College.
+Lancaster is plentiful with internship possibilities spanning a wide range of industries — and Experience Lancaster and our Center for Career and Professional Development will help you discover and land those positions.
+We proactively build and nurture connections with Lancaster-based businesses, F&M alumni, and parents and friends of the College to cultivate a wide range of internship opportunities that allow you to explore careers of interest and enrich your academic journey.

 A Summer Internship with Local Government